 Commoning our way through the climate crisis

-As we transition towards a society that lives within planetary boundaries, we need to focus on supporting, creating and enabling a culture of commoning.
-Addressing the deep rooted inequality from the fossil fuel economy by designing the new green economy around shared access, ownership.
+.
+Addressing the deep rooted inequality from the fossil fuel economy we need to design the new green economy around shared access & ownership.

 We see the need for a rapid transition to address climate change as an opportunity to reimagine our communities as more united, resilient, greener, healthier and less polluted.

 Involving communities in this process accelerates action by:

 · Bringing people together to collectively define common visions for their locality

 · Ensuring all those in a community have a say over the transition, not just the most politically engaged

 · Moving people from concern and paralysis to agency and action

 · Identifying the community led initiatives that can start or grow without external support